Partners

 Tropenbos International (TBI)

-German Federal Ministry of Economic Affairs and Climate Action (BMWK) through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH
+German Federal Ministry of Economic Affairs and Climate Action (BMWK)

 Swedish International Development Cooperation Agency (Sida)

-Sida is funding VOSIEDA through the Swedish Embassy in Monrovia to deliver climate-smart agriculture that achieves a triple win: increased productivity, enhanced resilience, and reduced emissions.
-The program is strengthening rural communities’ resilience to climate change impacts through small-scale agricultural practices that promote sustainable productivity and reduce greenhouse gas emissions in the agricultural sector.
+Sweden’s government agency for development cooperation, Sida, aims to reduce global poverty and oppression by investing in sustainable development in collaboration with various organizations and sectors.
+Sida is funding VOSIEDA through the Swedish Embassy in Monrovia to implement climate-smart agriculture, achieving increased productivity, enhanced resilience, and reduced emissions.
+The program bolsters rural communities’ resilience to climate change by promoting sustainable small-scale agricultural practices that lower greenhouse gas emissions..

 Liberia Agency For Community Empowerment (LACE)